Frequently Asked Questions

 The Urban League of Greater New Orleans’ annual School Expo is a great way to find out more about your school choices.
-Representatives from schools, the RSD and OPSB, and the Urban League will be on hand to assist families with their questions.
+Representatives from schools, the RSD and OPSB districts, and the Urban League are on hand to assist families with their questions.
+This year the Expo will take place in February of 2014.
 In addition, the New Orleans Parents’ Guide and LA School Finder include information about all participating schools.

 How can I find out if the schools that I am interested in my child attending are holding open house events?

 You can always contact a school directly to inquire about open houses and events.
-We will also make events and open house dates available here.
+We will also seek to make events and open house dates available here.

 What should I do if I do not receive my placement notification?

-If you do not receive your placement notification letter during the week of April 15, you can call or visit any of the RSD and OPSB Parent and Family Resource Centers to inquire about your child’s placement.
-For Family Resource Center locations and hours, please visit click here.
+If you do not receive your placement notification letter during the week of April 7, 2014 you can call or visit any of the RSD and OPSB Parent and Family Resource Centers to inquire about your child’s placement.
+For Family Resource Center locations and hours, please click here.
 The Center hotline is 877-343-4773.

 Please note that Round 2 and 3 paper applications will only be collected at Family Resource Centers, not at participating schools.